 SECTION 12.
-The Employer shall notify the Union, in writing, when a competitive or non-competitive promotion, including temporary promotions, occurs in the Bargaining Unit.
-At a minimum, the notification shall include the employee's name and the position description.
+The Employer must notify the Union, in writing, when a competitive or non-competitive promotion, including temporary promotions, occurs in the Bargaining Unit.
+At a minimum, the notification must include the employee's name and the position description.